stackotter/delta-client/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Logs**
+If applicable, obtain the logs at `~/Library/Application Support/dev.stackotter.delta-client/logs/delta-client.log` and attach the relevant part here (probably the last few lines).
+This is made easy by the `View > Logs` menu bar item.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.